MiltonGreat/Breast-Cancer-Wisconsin/README.md

 # Breast Cancer Prediction - Binary Classification

-### Overview

-This project uses the Breast Cancer Wisconsin (Diagnostic) dataset to practice binary classification techniques and predict whether a tumor is malignant or benign based on various features computed from fine needle aspirate (FNA) images of breast masses.
+This project aims to build machine learning models to predict whether a tumor is malignant or benign using a dataset of breast cancer cases.
+The dataset consists of various features extracted from images of fine needle aspirates (FNA) of breast masses.

-### Quality Issues

-- Imbalanced dataset (malignant cases often fewer than benign).
-- Outliers in numerical features due to measurement noise.

-Cleaning/Transformation:
-- Apply SMOTE (Synthetic Minority Oversampling) for class imbalance.
-- Normalize features for SVM or Logistic Regression.

-Model Evaluation:
-- Focus on recall to minimize false negatives.
-- Use AUC-ROC to assess model discrimination.

-Dataset Limitations:
-- Dataset may not generalize well to different demographics or imaging techniques.
+## Overview

+The main goal of this project is to evaluate and compare several classification models on their ability to predict the malignancy of tumors based on the following techniques:

+- **Logistic Regression**
+- **Support Vector Machine (SVM)**
+- **Random Forest**

+The models are trained and evaluated using cross-validation, hyperparameter tuning, and standard metrics (accuracy, precision, recall, f1-score).

 ### Dataset Information

-The dataset contains features that describe the characteristics of cell nuclei present in breast cancer FNA images.
-These features were computed from digitized images and used for classification.
+The dataset used for training and evaluation is the **Breast Cancer Wisconsin (Diagnostic) dataset**.
+It contains features such as radius, texture, perimeter, and area of tumors, along with a diagnosis label (malignant or benign).
 The dataset includes:

 - ID number: Unique identifier for each sample
 - Diagnosis: Whether the tumor is malignant (M) or benign (B)
 - 30 real-valued features: Computed characteristics of cell nuclei, including radius, texture, perimeter, area, smoothness, compactness, concavity, symmetry, and fractal dimension.

-### Project Workflow

- Data Preprocessing:
+## Steps in the Analysis

+1. **Data Preprocessing**
- - Drop irrelevant columns such as ID.
+    - Data cleaning: Removing irrelevant columns.
- - Convert the Diagnosis column to binary values: 1 for malignant (M) and 0 for benign (B).
- - Split the data into features (X) and the target variable (y).
+    - Encoding the target variable.

-Exploratory Data Analysis (EDA):
-- Visualize the class distribution of tumors (malignant vs benign).
-- Examine the relationships between the numerical features using heatmaps and pairplots.
-- Inspect individual feature distributions.

-Model Building and Evaluation:
-- Split the dataset into training and testing sets.
+    - Handling class imbalance (SMOTE applied).
+    - Feature scaling using StandardScaler.

+2. **Model Training and Evaluation**
-- Train and evaluate several classification models, including: Logistic Regression, Support Vector Machine (SVM), Random Forest Classifier
+    - Models trained: Logistic Regression, SVM, and Random Forest.
-- Evaluate model performance using metrics like accuracy, precision, recall, and F1-score.
-- Display the confusion matrix to visualize true positives, false positives, true negatives, and false negatives.

-Model Optimization:
-- Implement Cross-validation to assess model performance more reliably.
-- Perform Hyperparameter tuning using GridSearchCV to optimize the Random Forest model and other classifiers.
+    - Performance metrics: Accuracy, Precision, Recall, F1-Score.
+    - Cross-validation and hyperparameter tuning performed on Random Forest.

+3. **Results**
+    - All models achieved high performance with accuracy above 97%.
+    - The Random Forest model showed promising results with hyperparameter tuning, yielding optimal results.

 ### Results